MUST dos this month!

 - Feed Camellias, after they have flowered, with a high-nitrogen fertiliser to promote new growth.

-- Take up the #PlasticFreeJuly challenge and post your innovative ideas and practices to reduce plastic waste in the garden.
+- Join in the #PlasticFreeJuly challenge and post your innovative ideas and practices to reduce plastic waste in the garden.

 - Pick peas while young and tender.